Tracking and Mapping in Medical Computer Vision: A Review: Algorithms

 For applications which only require tracking a few points, tracking-by-detection can prove useful.
-In tracking-by-detection, a location is set as the center of initial patch to track, and then this patch region is detected in following frames to perform tracking. \citet{yeOnlineTrackingRetargeting2016} perform tracking-by-detection using a descriptor like the Haar descriptor~\citep{violaRapidObjectDetection2001}, searching in local windows around the patch for candidate matches.
+In tracking-by-detection, a location is set as the center of initial patch to track, and then this patch region is detected in following frames to perform tracking. \citet{yeOnlineTrackingRetargeting2016} (\discussed{}) perform tracking-by-detection using a descriptor like the Haar descriptor~\citep{violaRapidObjectDetection2001}, searching in local windows around the patch for candidate matches.
 They train in an unsupervised manner by sampling patches near each tracked patch as positive, and those far away as negatives.

 With the advent of neural networks, CNN-based optical flow methods have begun to be used in MCV. ~\citet{ihlerSelfsupervisedDomainAdaptation2020} train a CNN using FlowNetL.
 They fine tune their network in an unsupervised manner using synthetic image warps and a zero-flow regularization (the same image tested against itself should result in zero movement).
 Since FlowNet is relatively efficient, their fine tuning enables a fast convolutional tissue tracking model.

 Other fast methods include~\citet{schmidtFastGraphRefinement2022a}, where neural networks are used in a sparse manner.
 A tracking algorithm is proposed that works by conditioning motion on a graph neural network of salient sparse correspondences.
+The authors later extend their work with a recurrence model~\citet{schmidtRecurrentImplicitNeural2022}, and then to 3D (\discussed{}~\cite{schmidtSENDDSparseEfficient2023}).

+Multiple tracking methods participated in the SurgT Challenge~\citep{cartuchoSurgTChallengeBenchmark2024}.
+Here we will summarize the top three to show where these methods are.
+The CSRT tracker~\citep{lukezicDiscriminativeCorrelationFilter2017}, which is classical and correlation based got third place.
+For second place, Jmees~\citep{Jmees2024} build a correction framework on top of CSRT which adjusts scale, detects instrument occlusion, and uses template matching to verify validity.
+For first place, ICVS-2Ai~\citep{2AI2024} built a tracker using a dense optical flow network built off ARFlow~\citep{liuLearningAnalogyReliable2020} and PWC-Net~\citep{sunPWCNetCNNsOptical2018} with smoothness regularization.

-The authors later extend their work with a recurrence model~\citet{schmidtRecurrentImplicitNeural2022}, and then to 3D~\cite{schmidtSENDDSparseEfficient2023} Returning to tracking-by-detection, but in a neural manner,~\citet{kamAutonomousSystemVaginal2023} present a neural network for detecting six points around a vaginal cuff for cuff closure using autonomous suturing.
-Finally,~\citet{liuSurfaceDeformationTracking2023} use an MRF to mask surgical instruments, and they then perform tissue tracking with an underlying piecewise affine deformation model (triangular mesh) representing motions.
+Returning to tracking-by-detection, but in a neural manner,~\citet{kamAutonomousSystemVaginal2023} present a neural network for detecting six points around a vaginal cuff for cuff closure using autonomous suturing.